-This one day “essentials” Part 66 & Part 147 combined 7 training course reviews Part-66/147 in detail and helps define roles and responsibility together with understanding the challenges to achieve the various objectives.
-The course covers in a step by step approach the link between EASA Part 147 & EASA part 66 and how this should be documented within the approved training organisation through the Maintenance Training Organisation Exposition.
+This one-day “essentials” Part 66 & Part 147 combined 7 training course reviews Part-66/147 in detail and helps define roles and responsibilities together with understanding the challenges to achieve the various objectives.
+The course covers in a step-by-step approach the link between EASA Part 147 & EASA Part 66 and how this should be documented within the approved training organisation through the Maintenance Training Organisation Exposition.
 (MTOE)

-At SAS we specialise in EASA regulations and staying at the forefront of what is happening in industry.
-This course is suitable for “Experts” as well as beginners and delivers a full understanding of Part 147 training organisation functionality together with Part 66 Licence aircraft Engineer Basic and theoretical training process.
+At SAS we specialize in EASA regulations and staying at the forefront of what is happening in the industry.
+This course is suitable for “Experts” as well as beginners and delivers a full understanding of Part 147 training organization functionality together with Part 66 Licence Aircraft Engineer Basic and theoretical training process.

 Who is the Course for?

 It is for anyone with an interest to get deeper into EASA Part 147 & Part 66 from newcomers to Post Holders (Training Managers) through to Accountable Executives who need a deeper understanding of Individual and Organisational Obligations.